“Just open one,” Amy softly said.

 It was an incomprehensible task that lay ahead.
 I couldn’t afford the rent in my 3000 square foot home and hiring movers and paying for storage would be outrageous if I didn’t dramatically downsize.

 Three years earlier we had moved from Wisconsin and I was very busy with parenting duties as well as business planning, so John essentially packed and lightly labeled the whole house.
-We moved into our rental in the Santa Cruz, California mountains and as I organized the kitchen and worked on marketing, he organized the boxes into a unique filing system which was never shared.
+We moved into our rental in the California Santa Cruz mountains and as I organized the kitchen and worked on marketing our new business, he organized the boxes into a unique filing system which was never shared.
 In addition, more was accumulated over the past three years adding to a packed attic and garage full of mystery.

-As a researcher and writer, John had every recent medical paper he read and every note he wrote stacked in his office.
+As a researcher and writer, John had every recent medical paper he read and each note he wrote stacked in his office.
 His bedroom dresser and nightstand, also stacked with papers.

 The boxes were time bombs of memories that exploded with each uncovering, but living in the frustration of not knowing where anything was and desperately wanting to find felt pads for the bottom of my noisy chairs, I decided I couldn’t delay any longer.
 I craved organization.
 Not to mention, the stacks of his papers were painful to see in each room I entered.